-Originally from China, persimmon trees have been grown for thousands of years for their delicious fruit and beautiful wood.
+People have grown persimmon trees, which are originally from China, for thousands of years for their delicious fruit and beautiful wood.

 Fuyu persimmons also contain tannins, but they are considered non-astringent.
-Unlike Hachiya persimmons, the crisp, tomato-shaped Fuyu variety can be enjoyed even when not completely ripe.
+Unlike with Hachiya persimmons, you can enjoy the crisp, tomato-shaped Fuyu variety even when they are not completely ripe.

-Persimmons can be eaten fresh, dried or cooked and are commonly used around the world in jellies, drinks, pies, curries and puddings.
+You can eat persimmons fresh, dried, or cooked.
+They are also commonly used around the world in jellies, drinks, pies, curries, and puddings.

 Not only are persimmons tasty, they’re packed with nutrients that can benefit your health in several ways.

-Here are 7 benefits of persimmons, including how to incorporate them into your diet.
+Here are 7 benefits of persimmons, including how to add them to your diet.